How To Remove Duplicates In Google Sheets Effectively

 Removing Duplicates Across Multiple Columns

 To remove duplicates from multiple columns in Google Sheets, select all columns.
 Then go to the Data menu, and choose "Data cleanup," then select "Remove duplicates."
-Choose columns and apply.
+After choosing the desired columns and confirming, duplicates are automatically removed.

 Handling duplicates in two or more columns necessitates a more sophisticated strategy, offering several effective solutions: